Amerillo/Logisim-Processor/README.md

 # Logisim-Processor
 A working processor made with Logisim Evolution.
-It is made to replicate a gecko4education board.
+It is made to replicate the architecture of a gecko4education board.

+## Installation